-Staff had the skills, knowledge and experience to carry out their roles.

-Staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council.
+- Staff had the skills, knowledge and experience to carry out their roles although some training had lapsed.
+We were sent training certificates for the training that had lapsed following our inspection. - Staff had a structured induction - Records were available to demonstrate clinical staff completed continuing professional development as required for their registration with the General Dental Council.